 The development and adoption of many strategic documents required by respective laws is delayed.
 Implementation of strategic documents is often difficult to assess, since reports on implementation are lacking.
 Often, no reporting takes place despite the requirements of respective laws.
 Sometimes, regular reporting is not envisaged by law.
-In most cases, strategies are prepared and adopted without the simultaneous development and adoption of action plans. which leads to further delays in implementation.
+In most cases, strategies are prepared and adopted without the simultaneous development and adoption of action plans. which leads to further delays implementation.
 Where action plans are prepared, they often lack sufficient detail and are not accompanied by allocation of adequate resources.

-There has been progress in integrating environmental considerations into sectoral strategic and planning latter remain documents. although the not comprehensive in addressing all impacts of individual sectors on the environment.
+There has been progress in integrating environmental considerations into sectoral strategic and planning although latter remain documents. the comprehensive in addressing all impacts individual sectors on the environment.
 Such integration at a conceptual level was achieved largely through participation of the ministry responsible for environmental protection in the development of sectoral strategic and planning documents.
-However, actual integration of environmental the considerations within implementation of sectoral strategic and planning documents is not yet the case.
+However, integration the actual. of environmental considerations within implementation of sectoral strategic and planning documents is not yet the case.